 All staff are trained in safeguarding when they join the school and this training is updated annually or sooner if necessary.
 The training ensures staff are aware of the signs to look out for if a child may be being harmed/abused.
 It also informs them how to deal with the situation and report it appropriately.
 Similarly, children are reminded that they can share information with staff who will always be there to listen and support them.

-We have a number of policies and procedures in place that contribute to our safeguarding commitment, including our Safeguarding and Child Protection Policy which can be viewed in the Policies section of our website and are attached below.
+We have a number of policies and procedures in place that contribute to our safeguarding commitment, including our Child Protection Policy which can be viewed in the Policies section of our website and is attached below.

 Sometimes we may need to share information and work in partnership with other agencies when there are concerns about a child's welfare.
 We endeavour to discuss our concerns about our pupils with his/her parents/carers first unless we have reason to believe that such a move may have an impact on the children in our care.
 We work closely with Hillingdon Children’s Services and take guidance from them.